DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 formats and codecs.
 But there were also concerns about ownership and branding, as well as being able to retrieve content back out of YouTube after uploading it.
-Despite being lauded as one of the most successful web 2.0 start ups, Uricchio argues that, ‘while YouTube’s economic model is indeed predicated on participation, it fails the ‘2.0 test’ since users may only upload — and not download — its videos’.[^05chapter4_50] The ability to download videos might not seem like a deal breaker for the average
+Despite being lauded as one of the most successful Web 2.0 start ups, Uricchio argues that, ‘while YouTube’s economic model is indeed predicated on participation, it fails the ‘2.0 test’ since users may only upload — and not download — its videos’.[^05chapter4_50] The ability to download videos might not seem like a deal breaker for the average